bisen2/angular_plotter/README.md

 -Plot Forward Emission (Ctrl 4): Plots the forward emission spectrum of the loaded data and formats the graph.
 Also pops up a dialog to select a location to save the image as a PNG

+-Make Waterfall Plot (Ctrl 5): Plots all emission spectra stacked on top of one another.
+Also pops up a dialog to select a location to save the image as a PNG

--Do Everything (Ctrl 5): Runs all of the previous commands sequentially.
+-Do Everything (Ctrl 6): Runs all of the previous commands sequentially.
 This is good for doing everything quickly, but is less robust than running each command individually.

 ### Note:
 As of now, all PNGs are saved with a 1024 dpi resolution to make very high quality graphs.
 If you want to conserve disk space, a lower resolution could be set in the script.